camicroscope/caMicroscope/README.md

   <a href="http://camicroscope.org/"><img src="https://avatars2.githubusercontent.com/u/12075069?s=400&v=4" style="background-color:rgba(0,0,0,0);" height=230 alt="camicroscope: a web-based image viewer optimized for large bio-medical image data viewing"></a>
 </h2>

-caMicroscope is a web-based image viewer optimized for large bio-medical image data viewing, with a strong emphasis on cancer pathology.
+caMicroscope is a web-based biomedical image and data viewer, with a strong emphasis on cancer pathology WSI (Whole Slide Imaging).
 This guide has sections for different kinds of use of the platform.
 The [User Guide](#user-guide) covers the basics on how to use caMicroscope viewer. [nanoBorb](#nanoborb) covers nanoBorb, the version of caMicroscope designed as a standalone application for individual users without a server.
 [Hosted Setup](#hosted-setup) covers how to set up caMicroscope for multiple users on a server.
 [Developer Guide](#developer-guide) covers the broad strokes on how to add new functionality to caMicroscope.

 ![View Slides](docs/View.gif)